Kurroni/CityEasier/README.md

 ## Description

 Application web to make easier your stay in a city.
-You will be able to find the most tyipical events, restaurants, museums and hotels in a city.
+You will be able to find the most typical events, restaurants, museums and hotels in a city.

 <br>